 There is a particular problem in the Manchester area, where all the former main freight lines that avoided the city centre have been closed.
 That has left most freight trains having to go through the city centre, either through Victoria or along the Castlefield corridor through Piccadilly and Oxford Road which is the only route to the Trafford Park freight terminal.
 However, the whole network in central Manchester is severely congested which causes extremely high levels of delays to train services, giving Manchester 20% of the locations with the worst train delays in Britain.
-As a result, Network Rail has formally designated the Castlefield corridor as 'Congested Infrastructure', one of only 3 locations in Britain to have been so designated.
+As a result, Network Rail has formally designated the Castlefield corridor as one of only three locations in the Britain to be "Congested Infrastructure".

 TfN is working with DfT and Network Rail to identify what enhancements are needed to rail infrastructure in and around Manchester to enable services to operate reliably and to cater for future growth.
-That work is focussed on passenger services, though freight services would also benefit from any reduction in delays on the network.
+That work is focused on passenger services, though freight services would also benefit from any reduction in delays on the network.
 In addition, TfN is working on a Network Gaps Delivery Plan to set out priorities for new or re-instated sections of line in the North, as part of which consideration is being given to possibilities in south Manchester that could enable freight trains to access Trafford Park without having to go through central Manchester.